 STILL NEED HELP CHOOSING KITCHEN WORKTOPS?

 As expert craftsmen in stone, we understand the important role kitchen worktops play in any kitchen.
-Whats more, we have a firm grounding in stone flooring, bathrooms and other stone applications giving us a tremendous insight into the possibilities of different stone and their applications.
+What’s more, we have a firm grounding in stone flooring, bathroom worktops and other stone applications giving us tremendous insight into the possibilities of different stones and their applications.
 If you’re still unsure about where to start when choosing your stone worktops, then speak to one of our friendly team today.

 Whether you’d like to pop down to our Bristol showroom and speak to an expert in person or contact us over the phone at 0117 956 3030, we’d be more than happy to help you find the best choice of material for your kitchen worktops.
 And if we can’t meet your requirements, or you need our help in any other way we will happily refer you to one of many trusted contacts.
 Your kitchen is our passion, and we like to help you find the best fit for your needs, no matter the journey.